April 1917 - Boston, Massachusetts

 "It's a long walk; you're not tired are you?"

 I smiled and we stepped out.
 We wound our way down the stairs and out the front door of our building.
-I was careful to keep an easy pace as we walked since Christopher was only 3 years old.
-He was full of curiosity and there were so few people along the way that I didn't have any hesitation about letting him run ahead of me certain that he wouldn't cause any trouble.
+I was careful to keep an easy pace as we walked since Christopher was only 3 years old and full of curiosity.
+There were very few people along the way so I didn't have any hesitation about letting him run ahead of me as we walked certain that he wouldn't cause any trouble.
 He stopped a number of times to inspect a little something or other that caught his eye and I patiently waited or oohed or ahhed whenever he found something he wanted to show me.

 Somewhat to my disappointment the park was empty when we finally got there.
 I had hoped there might be some other kids for Chris to play with and perhaps someone for me to talk to while the children kept themselves busy.
 Though I was distracted I did my best to entertain him and we played a number of games together.
 At one point I noticed that one of his shoes was untied and as I bent to fix the lace I heard a strange noise.